-Pursuant to a consulting agreement effective as of May 31, 2005, the Company retained Marek Elbaum, Ph.D., the Company's founder and former President and Chief Science and Technology Officer, as the Company's Chief Scientist.
-In consideration of the services to be provided, the Company has agreed to pay Dr. Elbaum a monthly fee of \$15.
-The term of this agreement extends for a period of two years and is automatically renewable for an additional one year period.
-In the event of a non-renewal, and in the event that Dr. Elbaum's services terminate as a result of his death or disability, the Company will pay to Dr. Elbaum a termination fee of \$100.
+During January 2004, the Company amended its employment agreement with Marek Elbaum, Ph.D, former President and Chief Science and Technology Officer.
+The agreement was originally entered into in May 2003 with a three year term.
+The amended agreement included a salary of \$175 and provided for stock options and performance bonuses.
+As of May 31, 2005, a new consulting agreement was entered into which superseded the amended employment agreement.
+In consideration of the services as Chief Scientist to be provided, the Company agreed to pay Dr. Elbaum a monthly fee of \$15.
+The term of this agreement extended for a period of two years and was automatically renewable for an additional one year period.
+In the event of a non-renewal, and in the event that Dr. Elbaum's services terminate as a result of his death or disability, the Company agreed to pay to Dr. Elbaum a termination fee of \$100.
+Dr. Elbaum and the Company entered into an amended agreement effective June 1, 2007.
+Under the terms of the amended agreement, Dr. Elbaum will be paid a monthly fee of \$9 through January 2009.